rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Exchange

-For the EuroToken to be part of the Euro system a mechanism of exchange is required.
-The exchange forms the bridge between the digital EuroToken and the rest of the Euro systems.
+In order to ensure the stability of EuroToken it has to fully integrate with the existing IBAN-based banking system.
+To achieve this an exchange is created to be run and/or regulated by the ECB.
+This exchange forms the bridge between the digital EuroToken and the rest of the Euro systems and is therefore called the gateway.
 The exchange mechanism must support the two main flows of value.

-The first we call the creation flow.
+The first we call the tokenisation flow.
 This flow handles the exchange of Euro for EuroToken, thus creating EuroToken.
 This involves the handling of payment into a bank account, verifying this, and paying out and equivalent amount of EuroToken to the users wallet.
-The second flow is the destruction flow.
+The second flow is the de-tokenisation flow.
 This flow does handles the opposite conversion.
 It handles a payment of EuroToken and pays out the equivalent amount to a IBAN bank account.